 In 2019, Joni Ernst was one of 31 Republican cosponsors of a bill to grant those with concealed carry privileges in their home state the right to carry concealed weapons in other states with concealed carry laws.

-In 2019, Politico described Joni Ernst as "a reliable vote for most of Trump's agenda."
+In 2019, Politico called Joni Ernst "a reliable vote for most of Trump's agenda".

-In 2019, amid extensive criticism of Steve King by Republican politicians after King made controversial remarks about white supremacy, Joni Ernst rebuked him.
+In 2019, amid extensive criticism of Steve King after he made controversial remarks about white supremacy, Joni Ernst rebuked him.
+The New York Times noted that her belated distancing from King might harm her 2020 reelection effort.

 In January 2020, Joni Ernst petitioned the U.S. Supreme Court to reconsider Roe v.
-Wade, the landmark ruling that abortion bans are unconstitutional.
+Wade.

-In February 2020, Joni Ernst voted to acquit President Trump on both articles of impeachment, arguing that he had learned his lesson.
-She also suggested that Joe Biden could potentially face impeachment if he became president due to his actions in Ukraine.
+In February 2020, Joni Ernst voted to acquit President Trump on both articles of impeachment, asserting he had learned his lesson while also suggesting Joe Biden could face impeachment if he became president.

-In May 2020, Joni Ernst praised President Trump's response to the COVID-19 pandemic, stating that "he was right on it from day one".
+In May 2020, Joni Ernst praised President Trump's response to the COVID-19 pandemic.

 In May 2020, Joni Ernst published her memoir, Daughter of the Heartland: My Ode to the Country That Raised Me.

-In May 2020, Joni Ernst voted for an amendment co-sponsored by Senators Steve Daines and Ron Wyden that would have required federal intelligence and law enforcement agencies to obtain federal court warrants when collecting web search engine data from American citizens, nationals, or residents under the Foreign Intelligence Surveillance Act (FISA).
+In May 2020, Joni Ernst voted for an amendment co-sponsored by Senators Steve Daines and Ron Wyden that would have required federal intelligence and law enforcement agencies to obtain federal court warrants when collecting web search engine data from American citizens under the Foreign Intelligence Surveillance Act (FISA).

-In August 2020, when Iowa had the most new COVID-19 infections per capita of any state, Joni Ernst repeated a debunked conspiracy theory that the case numbers were greatly inflated.
+In August 2020, when Iowa had the most new COVID-19 infections per capita, Joni Ernst repeated a debunked conspiracy theory that case numbers were inflated.

-As of September 2020, Joni Ernst has a 1% lifetime score from the environmentalist League of Conservation Voters.
+As of September 2020, Joni Ernst had a 1% lifetime score from the environmentalist League of Conservation Voters.

-In September 2020, after Justice Ruth Bader Ginsburg's death, Joni Ernst said she supported Trump nominating a new justice before the November presidential election, despite opposing Obama's nominee in 2016.
+In September 2020, Joni Ernst said she supported Trump nominating a new justice to replace Ruth Bader Ginsburg before the November presidential election.

 As of October 2020, Joni Ernst had voted in line with Donald Trump's positions 91.1% of the time.